Duckers/FuseJS-ViewModel/README.md

 In this case, the given observable will be used directly in context object instead of a hidden one.
 Accessing `this.friends` in a computed property or method will return the `Observable`.

-Observable state is useful when creating list parameters where you want the view to respond to list maniupulations instead of replacing the entire list for every change.
-If list manipulation is not an issue, you can use regular arrays instead.

 ## The `created` method